cometbft/cometbft/spec/abci/abci++_client_server.md

 ### Socket

-The Tendermint Socket Protocol is an asynchronous, raw socket server protocol which provides ordered message passing over Unix or TCP sockets.
+The CometBFT Socket Protocol is an asynchronous, raw socket server protocol which provides ordered message passing over Unix or TCP sockets.
 Messages are serialized using Protobuf3 and length-prefixed with an [unsigned varint](https://developers.google.com/protocol-buffers/docs/encoding?csw=1#varints)

-If gRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
+If gRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the CometBFT Socket Protocol.
 The first step is still to auto-generate the relevant data types and codec in your language using `protoc`, and then you need to ensure you handle the unsigned `varint`-based message length encoding scheme when reading and writing messages to the socket.